-There is an update at the end of this article about Colton Berrett, who passed away on January 5, 2018.
+There are updates at the end of this article about Colton Berrett, who passed away on January 5, 2018, and a court ruling in the US that states that the death of 21-year-old Christina Richelle Tarsell was caused by Gardasil.

 The new HPV vaccine, Gardasil 9, which is mostly given to teenage girls, but also to boys, has been given federal approval in Australia.